 You Have What it Takes

 That’s what we don’t want.
 What we do want is for you to be able to go, “I’m ready.
 I have what it takes.
-I am better prepared than this guy next to me.
-I’d like to know peripherally that they’re there so that I remember, ‘Oh my gosh.
+This guy next ome I’d like to know peripherally that they’re there so that I remember, ‘Oh my gosh.
 My legs are on fire, but do not stop kicking.'”
 That was, for this swimmer in particular, something that worked really well.
 We realized, okay, yes, even though he would swim fast by himself in that lane, those people next to him, he gets in the blocks and says, “Thank you, and thank you.
 Thank you for being here everybody.
 You are the boost I need to get myself up to that next level.
 You are the driving factor that will push me over the edge into a personal best.”

-He saw that and was said, “Yeah.
+He saw that and said, “Yeah.
 Okay.
 Competition is good.
 Competition works for me.”
 That’s the key.
-That’s why I have this list of 14 different types of swimmers, because that’s not the motivator for everybody.
+That’s why I have this list of 14 different types of swimmers because that’s not the motivator for everybody.
 Some people need to be so focused in on themselves that it’s as if nobody even exists.
-They need to be definitely aware, but still focused in.
+They need to be definitely aware but still focused in.